 If you're a fan of hiking and the outdoors and traveling in Tasmania, Australia, you've probably heard of the Overland Track, which is Tasmania’s premier multi-day hike through the alpine landscape of Cradle Mountain - Lake St Clair National Park.
 Whether you are completing the full trek or just in the area for a few … Continue reading What to Expect: Cradle Mountain Summit Hike

-Imagine being sent to the other side of the world as a prisoner, to a remote island with nothing but ocean between it and Antarctica.
-Imagine windy, rainy and erratic weather conditions most of the year as you spend each day in the back-breaking work of building a colony.
-Imagine moving the bodies of those … Continue reading Port Arthur Penitentiary Day Trip Itinerary from Hobart
+Port Arthur Day Trip - Do you Dare?
+Imagine being sent to the other side of the world as a prisoner.
+Your new home is a remote island with nothing but ocean between it and Antarctica.
+Weather conditions are windy, rainy and erratic as you spend each day on the back-breaking work of building a … Continue reading Port Arthur Penitentiary Day Trip Itinerary from Hobart

 Hobart, Tasmania is a great base for exploring the southeast of the island.
 From there you can easily do day trips to Port Arthur, Bruny Island, Maria Island and even part of Southwest National Park.
 If you have a few days in Hobart, a day trip to Maria Island (pronounced like Mariah Carey) is a … Continue reading What to Expect: Maria Island Day Trip from Hobart, Tasmania